circt-hls/circt-hls/README.md

 setup CIRCT stage: **modify to point to your own circt build**
 ```
 fud register circt -p $(pwd)/stages/CIRCT/stage.py
-fud config external-stages.circt.exec $(pwd)/../circt/build/bin/circt-opt
+fud config external-stages.circt.bin_dir $(pwd)/../circt/build/bin
 ```

 We use the setting
 > `fud config stages.circt.toplevel ${toplevel}`

 to keep track of the top-level function to be compiled.
-This should match the function name in the input `.c` file.
-This will further be used as the top-level function when lowering `SCFToCalyx`. (not bundled in with the `external-stages` key due to variable overriding only working for "built-in" stages in `fud`).
+This should match a function name in the input `.c` file.
+This will further be used as the top-level function when lowering `SCFToCalyx`.

 To initialize this, please run:
 ```